BIOGRAPHY

-Today, Juan Arroyo serves as composer-in-residence with the National Orchestra of Peru, artistic and musical director of Ensemble Regards and the Sonomundo Festival in Paris, as well as artistic director of the Experimenta Festival in Lima.
-Alongside his composition activities, he has excelled in teaching and international collaborations: professor at the Conservatoire of Argenteuil (2019–2023), professor at the Mixte Academy in Bordeaux (2022), and has been an invited composer at prestigious conservatories such as the Conservatorio di Musica Santa Cecilia (Italy, 2017), the Conservatory of Valencia (Spain, 2016), and the Conservatory of Bordeaux (France, 2014).
-He currently teaches at the Jean-Baptiste Lully Conservatory and the National University of Music of Peru.
+Today, Juan Arroyo is composer‑in‑residence with the National Orchestra of Peru, artistic and musical director of Ensemble Regards and the Sonomundo Festival in Paris, and artistic director of the Experimenta Festival in Lima.
+Alongside his compositional work, he maintains an active pedagogical and international career: professor at the Conservatoire d’Argenteuil (2019–2023), at the National University of Music of Peru (2024), guest lecturer at the Académie Mixte in Nouvelle‑Aquitaine (2022–2026), and invited composer at institutions such as the Conservatorio di Musica Santa Cecilia (Italy), the Conservatorio de Valencia (Spain), and the Conservatoire de Bordeaux (France).
+He currently teaches at the Conservatoire Jean‑Baptiste Lully.

 “Juan Arroyo has synthesized his work on hybridization around three fundamental areas concerning perceptual indices: gesture, space and timbre.
 Hybridization is at the heart of the scrambling of these indices.
 The expression “causal listening” encompasses different listening situations.